Minster Property Management

 Leaseholders

-Minster Property Management can provide advice to leaseholders on various issues including Service Charges, Appointing a Manager, Section 20 Consultations, Extending Leases and Purchase of the Freehold, Setting Up and Running recognised Residents' Associations, as well as Applications to the Leasehold Valuation Tribunal.
+Minster Property Management can provide advice to leaseholders on various issues including Service Charges, Appointing a Manager, Right to Manage, Section 20 Consultations, Extending Leases and Purchase of the Freehold, Setting Up and Running recognised Residents' Associations, as well as Applications to the Leasehold Valuation Tribunal.
 The practice is often approached by dissatisfied tenants unhappy with the service provided either by their direct landlord or their appointed managing agents.
 Minster Property Management pride themselves on providing unbiased straightforward practical advice to resolve personality or management issues.

 back to top